Generally, a distribution cannot be made from a 403(b) account until the employee:

 ordinary income.
 In general, the same tax rules apply to distributions from 403(b) plans that apply to distributions from

-early distributions from retirement plans.
+from retirement plans.

 Retired public safety officers.